 At the end of the review the Expert Panel issues its decision.
-After this, the Commission publishes:
+After this, we publish:

-- determinations that change the minimum wages in modern awards
+- determinations that change the minimum wages in modern awards, and

 - a national minimum wage order for employees who are not covered by an agreement or award.

-On the day of the decision, you can watch the announcement live via our homepage.
-You can also access a replay of the 2021-22 decision.
+On the day of the decision, you can watch the announcement live online.
+You can also access a replay of the 2022-23 decision.

-All Annual Wage Review decisions as well as previous National wage and safety net review decisions are published on the National wage and safety net review decisions page.
+We publish all Annual Wage Review decisions as well as previous National wage and safety net review decisions on the National wage and safety net review decisions page.

 The Expert Panel for annual wage reviews

 The Expert Panel must consider the provisions and objectives in the Fair Work Act.
-This includes Part 2-6 of the Act, which deals with minimum wages and annual wage reviews.
+This includes Part 2-6 of the Fair Work Act, which deals with minimum wages and annual wage reviews.